 Nimona – Noelle Stevenson (2012)

-Having won an Eisner Award, Cartoonist Studio Prize and Cybils Award, Nimona is one of the most critically acclaimed graphic novels of recent times.
+Having won an Eisner Award, Cartoonist Studio Prize, and Cybils Award, Nimona is one of the most critically acclaimed graphic novels.
 Set in a world that fuses medieval and dystopian settings, the novel follows the titular character, Nimona the teenage shapeshifter, who goes on adventures with a low-grade villain, Ballister.

 Originally developed as Stevenson’s thesis at the Maryland Institute College of Art, Nimona was first published on Tumblr, where the first pages gained immense popularity and led to subsequent HarperCollins publication in 2015.